dataset-ninja/synthetic-plants/README.md

 # Synthetic RGB-D data for plant segmentation

-Synthetic RGB-D data for plant segmentation: Semantic and instance segmentation
+Synthetic plants is a dataset for semantic segmentation, instance segmentation tasks.